Myron Demkiw Chief Designate

-Myron Demkiw is a 30 year veteran of the Toronto Police Service and presently acting in the role of Chief Designate, assuming command of the Service on December 19, 2022.
+Myron Demkiw is a 30-year veteran of the Toronto Police Service and presently acting in the role of Chief Designate, assuming command of the Service on December 19, 2022.

-In his latest role as Deputy Chief of Specialized Operations Command, he oversaw over 1,200 police officers, over 900 civilian members, and manages a budget of $240M.
+In his latest role as Deputy Chief of Specialized Operations Command, he oversaw over 1,200 police officers, over 900 civilian members, and managed a budget of $240M.
 The Command is comprised of the Service’s various investigative squads, a variety of specialized uniform units and Court Services.

 Prior to this assignment, as a Staff Superintendent, he was responsible for two different pillars of the organization.
 Most recently, he was in charge of Corporate Risk Management, which includes Professional Standards, Professional Standards Support and the Toronto Police College; prior to this he oversaw Detective Services, which includes the Service’s high profile investigative units, such as the Homicide Squad, Integrated Guns and Gangs Task Force, and the Hold-Up Squad.